Skip to content

 Which Protocol Should You Pick?

-However, the best answer is "Both, via CMAF."
+However, the real answer is "Both, via CMAF."

 By using a modern video platform, you don't actually have to choose.
 You upload your video, and the platform (like Swarmify SmartVideo) automatically handles the complex encoding, creating a CMAF-compliant stream that serves the perfect format to every device—HLS for the iPhone user, DASH for the Android user—instantly.